welkStone33/Hard-Wood-Action-MMORPG/README.md

 Artwork is under creative commons 4.0 license.
 Share alike non-commercial.

 Anyone is welcome to make a branch and get some games started, or you can take the finished project and run your own server.

+It currently takes long time to upload the project.
+I'll keep uploading the project.
+For now you can get the project under release. pkzip archive.